Table of Contents

 Why Subordinating Conjunctions Are Important

-Subordinating conjunctions are important because they connect dependent clauses to independent clauses, creating complex sentences that clarify relationships between ideas.
-They help:
+Subordinating conjunctions are essential for connecting dependent and independent clauses, forming complex sentences that clarify relationships between ideas.
+They show cause, time, condition, or contrast, enhancing meaning and improving writing flow.

 List of Subordinating Conjunction